Freskoko/INF161_H23/project/README.md

 # Data exploration:
-In src/figs #todo , there are images presenting each of the coloums in the final data frame, plotted against the total amount of traffic.
+In src/figs, there are images presenting each of the coloums in the final data frame, plotted against the total amount of traffic.
 This part of the report explores these figures.

 Data is observed using spearmann and pearson correlation.